 Farmers Connect to Markets

 Under the first phase of the project, FBO members increased their commercial skills through farmer and enterprise training in commercial agriculture.
-With support from technical and training service providers, the team trained 286 FBOs and 12,832 farmers, and facilitated agreements between the FBOs and 9 different buyers.
+With support from technical and training service providers, the team trained 286 FBOs and 12,832 farmers and facilitated agreements between the FBOs and 9 different buyers.

-ACDI/VOCA also assisted FBO members to use improved farming technology and best practices for activities such as site selection and land preparation, fertilizer use, and harvesting and post-harvesting, which FBOs have adopted at high rates.
+ACDI/VOCA also assisted FBO members to use improved farming technology and best practices for activities such as site selection and land preparation, fertilizer use, and harvesting and post-harvesting, which FBOs adopted at high rates.

 Strong Value Chains

-trained over 20,000 farmers,
+training over 20,000 farmers

-linked 5 FBOs to pineapple exporters,
+linking 5 FBOs to pineapple exporters

-piloted Ghana’s first warehouse receipts program.
+piloting Ghana’s first warehouse receipts program

 Preserve the Environment